gsarjeant/puppet-jenkins-demo/README.md

 Vagrant Jenkins Demo Environment
 ================================

-This is a vagrant environment that defines a basic Jenkins master/slave setup.
+This is a vagrant environment that defines a basic Jenkins master/slave setup, with four Jenkins jobs that demonstrate basic Puppet module tests.
 The Jenkins VMs are managed by a puppet master that is also defined in this environment.